openintents/openintents.github.io/_posts/2020-10-12-monsters-on-speed-spend.md

   ```

 - to run a local authenticator using my fork (see [issue #618](https://github.com/blockstack/ux/issues/618) - once the corresponding PR is merged this is not necessary anymore).

+There is also a UI to bid for a pseudo NFT: users can bid for NFTs with an arbitary id, however, there is no user to accept the bid and the flow stays in the bidding state forever.
+It is just to show that the marketplace can handle more than one type of NFTs.

 ## NFTs session